Ak5cel/heartify-cli/.github/README.md

 A CLI tool to export and filter out your Spotify liked songs into playlists.
 With support for filters like ranges of date added, release date, genres, audio features, and more.

-## What does it solve?
+## Motivation

-The Liked Songs list on Spotify can quickly grow into chaos the more you use it.
-As time goes by, it becomes increasingly harder to find songs to fit the moment, while keeping all of your liked songs in one place.
-It's also easier to forget your older songs if Spotify's shuffle keeps playing the same 50 songs over and over again.
-And sometimes, it's just nicer if there was a way to keep adding songs, while also being able to filter them out occasionally into playlists of just your favourites that fit the mood.
+The "Liked Songs" list on Spotify can quickly grow into chaos the more you use it.
+Over time, it becomes increasingly harder to find songs to fit the moment, while keeping all of your liked songs in one place.
+It's also easier to forget your older songs if only a few songs make it to the Spotify shuffle.
+It would be handy if there was a way to keep "liking" songs, while also being able to filter them out into playlists of just your favourites without having to do it manually.

-That's where Heartify comes in, so you can create fine-tuned playlists with just the songs you like, and share them 🎉

-One step from chaos -> organised chaos 🗃️
+With this little tool, you can create fine-tuned playlists with just the songs you like, and share them 🎉 One step from chaos -> organised chaos 🗃️

-### What you can do
+### Features

-✔️ Export them to a playlist - you can now share your liked songs!
+✔️ Export to a playlist to share your liked songs

-✔️ Filter by the year you liked them - make a 'My Top Songs 2023' playlist, for example
+✔️ Filter by the year you liked the song - make a 'My Top Songs 2023' playlist, for example

 ✔️ Filter by genre(s) to make genre-mixes out of your liked songs